 Would I move to Indonesia with him?

-The idea seemed so far-fetched I couldn’t get my mind around it.
+The idea seemed so far-fetched I couldn’t wrap my mind around it.
 I knew next to nothing about Indonesia and my mind started imaging the far-off foreign world it would be.
 How would I fit into it?
 How would our relationship shape up if I were to drop everything and follow him thousands of miles away?

 On paper, it was a crazy idea, but I knew this guy was different.
 I trusted him.
+I wanted to be with him.

 I didn’t realize the weight of that moment, but that flight to Indonesia would change my and our lives forever.
 I had fallen head first for a man whose career would move us four times in the next six years.
 Each country a chapter in itself with unbelievable twists and turns, and although each expat couple’s story is different and diverse, I want to share ours.